A man in Miami has been arrested following a car accident that killed another man.…

 On behalf of The Law Office of Gustavo E. Frances, P.A.

-Drinking and driving is never a good idea, and it can lead to a drunk driver being held responsible for injuries or even deaths of others.
-One night’s fun may turn out to be nothing compared to the lifelong consequences if a DUI allegation turns into a conviction.
+Drinking and driving is never a good idea, and it can lead to a drunk driver being held responsible for injuries or even the deaths of others.
+One night’s fun may turn out to be nothing compared to the lifelong consequences of a DUI allegation turns into a conviction.
 When a person is convicted on DUI manslaughter charges in Florida, there is a mandatory minimum four-year sentence.